aliuosio/mage2.docker/README.md

-## Magento 2 installer on OSX/Linux Docker stack
+## Docker stack with Magento 2 latest installer
 ### One Stack for all Projects by adjusting .env file
-**Docker containers: Varnish, Nginx, PHP, Opensearch, MariaDB, Redis, Mailhog, Watchtower** using sockets instead of TCP/IP for redis sessions, MySQL and PHP
+**Docker containers: Varnish, Nginx, PHP, Opensearch, MariaDB, Redis, Mailhog, RabbitMQ, Watchtower** using sockets instead of TCP/IP for redis sessions, MySQL and PHP
 > RabbitMQ, MailHog, Watchtower are commented out of the docker-compose.yml
 ### Get Source